vuestorefront/storefront-ui/apps/docs/components/components/progresslinear.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: VsfProgressLinear is used to provides feedback about the duration and progression of a process to indicate how long a user will be waiting
+description: SfProgressLinear is used to provides feedback about the duration and progression of a process to indicate how long a user will be waiting
 ---
 # ProgressLinear